 The email invitation will contain the following email script:

 “Dear Colleague,

+Endoscopic ear surgery instruments

-You are being invited to participate in a research study to understand how to increase the use of totally endoscopic ear surgery.
-We would like to invite you to participate in this voluntary, anonymous online survey, because you are a practicing Otolaryngologist.
-This voluntary survey’s objective is to collect data to answer these research questions by surveying practicing otologists, and to publish the results in a research journal to fill this knowledge gap.
+You are invited to participate in a research study evaluating the suitability of surgical instruments for endoscopic ear surgery.
+We would appreciate your responses if you currently perform any ear surgery, whether you use endoscopes or not.

+<Link to survey>

-The approximate time to complete the survey is 5 minutes.
-Your participation or nonparticipation in this survey will be unknown and will not affect your professional status and/or integrity in any way.
-The survey is to aid in the research of understanding the current experience of endoscopic ear surgery and why it is not widely adopted.
-This study will be conducted using the two-round Delphi method.
-The responses of this survey will be collated to develop a second round of more specific questions, which will be sent out in another survey.
+The survey contains ten simple questions and takes approximately 5 mins to complete.
+Your identity will not be recorded and participation will not affect your professional status or integrity in any way..
+This study will be conducted using the Delphi method: responses of this survey may be used to generate a second survey with more specific questions.
+The results of this needs analysis will be used to stimulate the design of new instruments optimized for endoscopic ear surgery.

 For questions regarding the research, please contact: